lolcat-max/OS/README.md

-a simple GUI interface OS with terminal windows.
+A Linux GUI interface OS with essential applications.

-command to compile, 'make'.
+Script works on WSL.